Feinburger/monitoring_app/README.md

 ### Notes

-* Image is built with Dockerfile
+* Build the image with Dockerfile
-* Repository is created using ecr.py
+* Create the repository with ecr.py
-* Definition and deployment of service and deployment is done with eks.py
+* Define and deploy the service and deployment with eks.py